 - (2) Host landowner.
-The application must include the name and address of the legal owner of the land upon which the proposed net-metering system would be built and the number of any Act 250 Land Use Permit applicable to the host parcel. - (3) Adjoining landowners.
+The application must include the name and address of the legal owner of the land on which the proposed net-metering system would be built. - (3) Adjoining landowners.
 The application must include the names and addresses of all adjoining landowners.
+Adjoining landowners must be identified using the host town's certified grand list as it existed no more than 60 days before the date of the advance submission or online through the Vermont Center for Geographic Information database, municipality-specific databases, the Vermont Department of Taxes grand lists, or electronic versions of grand lists maintained by municipalities.
+An applicant must verify with the relevant municipality that the online

-This information must be obtained from the most recent version of the town's grand list. - (4) Certification that advance submission requirements have been met.
+- database provides accurate and current information regarding parcel ownership within that municipality.
+Documentation of verification must be signed and attested to by an applicant. - (4) Certification that advance submission requirements have been met.
 The applicant must certify that it has complied with the advance submission requirements listed above. - (5) Site plans.
 The applicant must provide a site plan for each project.
-A site plan must include: - (a) Proposed facility location and any project features; - (b) Approximate property boundaries and setback distances from those boundaries to the corner of the nearest project-related structure, approximate distances to any nearby residences, and dimensions of all proposed improvements; - (c) Proposed utilities, including approximate distance from source of power, sizes of service available and required, and approximate locations of any proposed utility or communication lines; - (d) A description of any areas where vegetation is to be cleared or altered and a description of any proposed direct or indirect alterations to or impacts on wetlands or other natural resources

-- protected under 30 V.S.A. § 248(b)(5), including the limits of disturbance and the total acreage of any disturbed area; - (e) Detailed plans for any drainage of surface and/or sub-surface water and plans to control erosion and sedimentation both during construction and as a permanent measure; - (f) Locations and specific descriptions of proposed screening, landscaping, groundcover, fencing, exterior lighting, and signs; - (g) Plans of any proposed access driveway, roadway, or parking area at the project site, including grading, drainage, and traveled width, as well as a cross-section of the access drive indicating the width, depth of gravel, paving, or surface materials; - (h) The latitude and longitude coordinates for the proposed project; - (i) The presence and total acreage of primary agricultural soils as defined in 10 V.S.A. § 6001 on each tract to be physically disturbed in connection with the construction and operation of the net-metering system, the amount of those soils to be disturbed, and any other proposed impacts to those soils; and - (j) The approved site plan from any Act 250 Land Use Permit applicable to the host parcel.
+A site plan must include: - (a) Proposed facility location, any project features, and project limits; - (b) Approximate property boundaries and setback distances from those boundaries to the corner of the closest project-related structure, approximate distances to any nearby residences, and dimensions of all proposed improvements; - (c) Proposed utilities, including approximate distance from source of power, sizes of service available and required, and approximate locations of any proposed utility or communication lines; - (d) Locations, specific descriptions, and the total acreage of any areas where vegetation is to be cleared or altered, proposed earth disturbance, a description of any proposed direct or indirect alterations to or impacts on wetlands or other natural resources protected under 30 V.S.A. § 248(b)(5), including the project limits, and the total acreage of forest clearing; - (e) Detailed plans for any drainage of surface and/or sub-surface water and plans to control erosion and sedimentation both during construction and as a permanent measure; - (f) Locations and specific descriptions of proposed screening, aesthetic mitigation, landscaping, groundcover, fencing, exterior lighting, and signs; - (g) Plans of any proposed access driveway, roadway, or parking area at the project site, including grading, drainage, and traveled width, as well as a cross-section of the access drive indicating the width, depth of gravel, paving, or surface materials; and - (h) The latitude and longitude coordinates for the proposed project.